lawrencehook/remove-youtube-suggestions/README.md

 ### What does it do?
-The aim of this project is to hide recommendations wherever they may appear.
+The aim of this project is to hide Youtube recommendations.
 Motivated by an attempt to stymie the "YouTube rabbit hole."

 ### Why should I use this plugin?